 The 42 program is free.
 There are no fees, no tuition, no required purchases such as books, no required devices, nothing.
-The school is funded by a French billionaire and it’s as if every students receives a $50,000 scholarship.
+The school is funded by French billionaire, Xavier Niel, who wanted to create a coding training facility like no other.

 Since there aren’t any courses at 42, students can try a “branch” of our curriculum to see if they like it.
 If they don’t, they aren’t committed to an entire semester or course; they can move to the next branch and topic.
 This allows students to explore as well as pursue with depth the areas of programming that they are passionate about.

-The program design at 42 uses project-based learning and gamification, meaning goals as well as peers provide motivation for students rather than rules and fear of exams.
+The program design at 42 uses project-based learning and gamification, meaning goals as well as peers provide motivation for students rather than rules.
 Students at 42 are passionate about what they do and learn, which is itself motivation to pursue the curriculum.
-Further, the 42 community is incredibly welcoming but at the same time inspiring: you will be mentored by other students, and you will mentor others, which pushes you to be your best.
+Furthermore, the 42 community is incredibly welcoming but at the same time inspiring: you will be mentored by other students, and you will mentor others, which pushes you to be your best.

 Timeless skills for the workplace